bincode-org/bincode/docs/spec.md

 ## Basic types

 Boolean types are encoded with 1 byte for each boolean type, with `0` being `false`, `1` being true.
-Whilst deserilizing every other value will throw an error.
+Whilst deserializing every other value will throw an error.

 All basic numeric types will be encoded based on the configured [IntEncoding](#IntEncoding).